renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

   user_data.filesink = gst_element_factory_make ("filesink", "file-output");

 ```
-To record raw data from USB microphone and USB webcam or MIPI camera at the same time, then store them in MKV container, the following elements are used:
+To record raw data from microphone and USB webcam or MIPI camera at the same time, then store them in MKV container, the following elements are used:
 -	 Element `v4l2src` captures video from V4L2 devices.
 -	 Element `queue` (`cam_queue` and `audio_queue`) queues data until one of the limits specified by the max-size-buffers, max-size-bytes, and/or max-size-time properties has been reached.
 Any attempt to push more buffers into the queue will block the pushing thread until more space becomes available.
 -	 Element `capsfilter` specifies raw video format, framerate, and resolution.